python4vo/vaods9/README.rst

 A Python API for ds9 using SAMP and SAMPy

 * `vaods9.py`: A class that uses sampy under the hood, specifically tailored for ds9 interaction.
-* `vaods9usage.py`:   A python script that shows how to use the vaods9 module.
+* `usage.py`: A python script that shows how to use the vaods9 module.
+* `WFPC2u5780205r_c0fx.fits`: Example FITS file.